HassenAissa/EdNA/README.md

 - RAG-MCQA: RAFT training ~ 80 hours

 # Expected training plots:
+For full results please check the resport in the pdf folder

 The GRPO training should look like this:
 ![GRPO Training Reward Plot](plots/GRPO_reward.png)